JikoUnderscore/SpriteSheetMaker/README.md

 # SpriteSheetMaker
 A simple python Sprite sheet maker.
-It takes saparet images and plans them on a new image.
+It takes separate images and plans them on a new image.
 Can also export json and yaml files.

 Made this for my need in one day.